The subjective, human experience of emotions comprises a wide, colorful continuum of feelings.

 Social connection creates a positive feedback loop for wellbeing, manifesting in social, emotional, and psychological impact.
 You don’t have to have a million friends, but you do need a few reliable, supportive friends to reap the most benefit.

 Adding measures to manage stress is another way to improve emotional health.
 Through effective time management, physical exercise, and acceptance that there will be things that we cannot control, we can effectively reduce our stress levels.

 Read our related post for more on recognizing the symptoms of stress.

 Appropriately expressing your emotions is another way to improve emotional health.
 Some people enjoy journaling.
 Others enjoy chatting with friends or loved ones.

 Practicing putting words to the emotions flowing in and out of our lives helps us release those emotions.
 There are many ways to express emotions creatively.

 Improvement in self-awareness will improve emotional health too.
 Reflecting on what patterns of negative expression are present is a great place to start.
 This introspection can lead to an improvement in emotional regulation and emotional intelligence.

 To move toward lives that are flourishing, Barbara Fredrickson (2009) encourages people to raise their positivity ratios with her broaden-and-build theory.
 A ratio of three positive emotions for every one negative emotion takes work.

 One of the fun and helpful activities suggested in her book, Positivity, is the positivity portfolio.

 A positivity portfolio is a collection of the following positive emotions: joy, gratitude, serenity, interest, hope, pride, amusement, inspiration, awe, and love.
 Through a series of questions, you can walk through these positive emotions and then gather “artifacts” to cultivate those emotions, fueling resilience.

-A meditation to build emotional awareness is a helpful activity.
+A Meditation for Radical Acceptance to build emotional awareness and acceptance is a helpful activity.
 Allowing space for emotions to be explored is a powerfully transformative activity.
 Any form of meditation is likely helpful.
 If this one doesn’t suit you, there are many options out there.